abaid2/CS1320-Final-Project-HabitPal/README.md

 Open another terminal and cd into the habitpal-frontend directory.
 Then run `npm install` followed by `npm run serve`.

-Now, you can open up a browser and enter the url https://localhost:8081/.
+Now, you can proceed to https://localhost:8081/.

 ## Division of labour